top of page

 How ETFE printing and adhesion durability lasts?

-ETFE like any plastics, such as polyethylene and polypropylene, have chemically inert and nonporous surfaces with low surface tension causing them to be non-receptive to bonding with printing inks, coatings, and adhesives.
-Accordingly a Corona treatment (sometimes referred to as air plasma) is a surface modification technique that uses a low temperature corona discharge plasma to impart changes in the properties of a surface.
-The corona plasma is generated by the application of high voltage to an electrode that has a sharp tip.
-The plasma forms at the tip.
+Architectural ETFE (Ethylene Tetrafluoroethylene) is a remarkably durable, lightweight, and transparent fluoropolymer material used in building envelopes.
+It provides exceptional strength, UV resistance, thermal performance, and design flexibility, making it ideal for innovative and sustainable architectural applications.
+Like other plastics, such as polyethylene and polypropylene, ETFE has chemically inert and nonporous surfaces with low surface tension, making them unreceptive to bonding with printing inks, coatings, and adhesives.
+Therefore, a Corona treatment (also known as air plasma) is a surface modification technique that employs a low-temperature corona discharge plasma to alter the properties of a surface.
+This plasma is generated by applying high voltage to an electrode with a sharp tip, where the plasma forms.
 A linear array of electrodes is often used to create a curtain of corona plasma.
-Materials such as plastics, cloth, or paper may be passed through the corona plasma curtain in order to change the surface energy of the material.
-Not only ETFE but all materials have an inherent surface energy.
-Surface treatment systems are available for virtually any surface format including dimensional objects, sheets and roll goods that are handled in a web format.
-Corona treatment is a widely used surface treatment method in the ETFE film, extrusion, and converting industries.
+Materials like plastics, cloth, or paper can be passed through this corona plasma curtain to change their surface energy.
+All materials, including ETFE, possess inherent surface energy.
+Surface treatment systems are available for nearly any surface format, including dimensional objects, sheets, and roll goods handled in a web format.
+Corona treatment is a prevalent surface treatment method in the ETFE film, extrusion, and converting industries.

 bottom of page